Explaining what the digital economy is, why it is important to consider, and how to best implement research & development.

 These teams should be given proper resources and the freedom to try experiments in ecosystem development.
 They should have sufficient resources for these tasks.
-They should be provided a space in which to focus ecosystem development efforts.
+They should be provided with a space in which to focus on ecosystem development efforts.
 They should contain technology expertise and business expertise.
 They should create “happy noise” around their efforts, especially through events, speakers and the parading of expertise.

 Digital strategy is essential for economic development agents and agencies in the era of the knowledge economy and the era of business model disruption.

 Economies are increasingly being driven by platformed businesses operating globally and creating the bulk of the regional jobs now created.

 Digital strategies must address the three core elements where provincial regions typically suffer deficits in relation to urban regions – adequate infrastructure, affordability for business and households, and capacity to gain from the digital economy.

 It is only where all three issues are addressed that regions will avoid the risks of the digital economy and leverage its benefits.
 And the benefits are considerable in terms of living standards and skills development.

 Six workstreams are required in order to advance the position of regions and their businesses and communities.
 And strategic action must always be collaborative, differentiate between new strategic work and existing programs and structures, and ensure that all relevant stakeholders are brought into the project teams that will drive strategy implementation in the modern distributed networks that populate our regions.